shailensukul/docker-certification/06 Storage-Volumes/storage-across-cluster-nodes.md

-# Storage and Volumes > Demonstrate​​ how​​ to storage​ ​can​​ be ​​used ​​across​ ​cluster​ ​nodes
+# Storage and Volumes > Demonstrate​​ how​​ storage​ ​can​​ be ​​used ​​across​ ​cluster​ ​nodes

 [Back](./ReadMe.md)